 With the rise of cloud computing and Android and Apple tablets that have the power to run photo editing apps like Lightroom and Photoshop, most photographers are now using tablets for at least part of their photo editing workflow.

-This article will cover the things you should look for in a stylus for tablets, and give you reviews to easily compare and decide on the best stylus for tablet, for photo editing.
+This article will cover the things you should look for in a stylus for tablets or a stylus for drawing, and give you reviews to easily compare models, and answering questions like which is the best stylus for drawing on iPad; which is the best stylus Android; and what is the overall best tablet stylus.

 1. What to Consider When Looking for the Best Stylus for Photo Editing Tablets